loading…

 Read-only MCP server that lets Claude query your Aurora 4x campaign database for colonies, fleets, minerals, and more, with support for registering custom queries.

 A read-only MCP (Model Context Protocol) server that lets Claude query your Aurora 4x campaign database directly.
-Claude can look up colonies, fleets, minerals, commanders, ordnance, and more — and can register, edit, and promote new queries against your live DB without restarting.
+Claude can look up colonies, fleets, minerals, commanders, ordnance, and more.
+It can register, edit, and promote new queries against your live DB without restarting.
+You can have natural language conversations with the LLM about your game state, ask for reports, and do analysis across the board.

 AI/LLM DISCLAIMER: This tool was generated with the assistance of claude code by a user who has a solid grasp on the game.
 This tool is built specificially to query the DB, and nothing else.
 If you write to the DB you may cause unintended consquence and will not be able to receive support by the larger community.